 \section{Quick review of intersection cohomology and decomposition theorem}

-Pure Hodge theory allows to use analytic methods to study the algebro-geometric and topological properties of a smooth algebraic varieties and comes with the so called Hodge-Lefschetz package, which includes important theorems such as Hard Lefschetz, Poincaré duality and Deligne's theorem for families of projective manifolds, i.e. the so called \ita{Hodge-Lefschetz package}.\\ When working with singular or non compact varieties the theorems in the Hodge-Lefschetz package fail.
-There are two approaches to generalize these statements, which are somewhat complementary: \ita{mixed Hodge theory} and \ita{intersection cohomology}. \\
+Pure Hodge theory allows to use analytic methods to study algebro-geometric and topological properties of a smooth algebraic variety and comes with the Hodge-Lefschetz package, which includes deep results such as Hard Lefschetz theorem, Poincaré duality and Deligne's theorem for families of projective manifolds.\\ When working with singular or non compact varieties theorems in the Hodge-Lefschetz package fail.
+To overcome this fact, there are two somewhat complementary approaches: \ita{mixed Hodge theory} and \ita{intersection cohomology}. \\

-In mixed Hodge theory, introduced by Deligne in \cite{D} and \cite{D2}, the $(p,q)$-decomposition of the cohomology of smooth projective varieties is replaced by a more complicated structure.
+In mixed Hodge theory, introduced by Deligne in \cite{D} and \cite{D2}, one still investigates the same topological invariant, namely, the cohomology groups, whereas the structure with which it is endowed changes.
+In particular the $(p,q)$-decomposition of the cohomology of smooth projective varieties is replaced by a more complicated structure.
 More precisely, the rational cohomology groups are endowed with an increasing filtration $W_{\bullet}$, such that the complexifications of the graded pieces admit a $(p,q)$-decomposition. \begin{defn} Let $X$ be an algebraic variety.
 A mixed Hodge structure on $H^i(X,\co)$ is the datum of \begin{itemize} \item a decreasing filtration $F^{\bullet}$ on $H^i(X,\co)$, called the \ita{Hodge filtration}; \item an increasing filtration $W_{\bullet}$ on $H^i(X,\mathbb{Q})$, called the \ita{Weight filtration}, such that

 where the induced filtration on $W_k/W_{k-1}\otimes\co$ is defined as